framedsc/Sitesource/markdown/GeneralGuides/basics.md

 There are a number of ways to take screenshots from games, here are a few of the most commonly used programs.

 - **Steam** (Make sure to select in Steam screenshot parameters the option to save a lossless .png)
-- **ReShade** (In some ReShade builds the built-in screenshot function does not behave well with certain graphic APIs)
+- **Reshade** (In some ReShade builds the built-in screenshot function does not behave well with certain graphic APIs)
 - **Windows Gaming Bar** (Windows key + Alt + Print Screen)
 - **MSI Afterburner** (Key is configurable)
 - **Nvidia Overlay** (Alt-F1)
 - **Windows Screen Capture** (Windows key + Print Screen)

 Steam, ReShade and Afterburner have been proven to work well while Hotsampling, but if you run into difficulties with any of them try switching up.

+If you feel like **Reshade** takes too long to take the screenshot in `.png` format you can use `.bmp` instead.
+It will be faster, but the files will also be heavier, so it's advised to later convert them to lossless pngs.

+It's worth mentioning tho that if you use **Reshade** screenshot function with low fps (that being while using DSR or hotsampling) you may have to spend a good amount of time hitting the screenshot key to see if the game detects.
+That is because the same process that has to read the keyboard to detect when you hit the screenshot key is the same as the game, so if the game is slow so will Reshade.
+An alternative to this would be using **MSI Afterburner** since it has its own process, so the game running slow won't interfere with reading if the screenshot key was pressed.
+However, sometimes Afterburner isn't compatible with some tools or mods and it may crash the game, so be aware.

 ## Further reading